 What is CIN Number?

-Corporate Identification Number or Corporate Identity Number (CIN) is a 21 digit alpha-numeric number provided to all Private Limited Companies, One Person Companies, Companies owned by Government of India, State Government Companies, Not-for-Profit, Nidhi Companies, etc. registered in India.
-CIN number is a unique identification number that is given by ROC (Registrar Of Companies) of various states under MCA (Ministry of Corporate Affairs).
-CIN number is assigned to companies registered in India by ROC located in states across the nation.
+Corporate Identification Number or Corporate Identity Number (CIN) is a 21 digit alpha-numeric number provided to all Private Limited Companies (PLCs), One Person Companies (OPCs), Companies owned by Government of India, State Government Companies, Not-for-Profit, Nidhi Companies, etc. registered in India.
+CIN number is a unique identification number that is given by the Registrar Of Companies (ROC) of various states under the Ministry of Corporate Affairs (MCA).
+CIN number is assigned to companies registered in India by the ROC located in states across the nation.

 CIN number is used to track all the activities of an enterprise after its registration by the ROC.
-This number contains the identity of an organization and additional information regarding registered company under the ROC.
-Company’s information can be accessed using 21 digit alpha numeric unique identification number by the ROC.
+This number contains the identity of an organization and additional information regarding the registered company under the ROC.
+The company’s information can be accessed using a 21 digit alphanumeric unique identification number by the ROC.

 CIN consists of important details, such as

 - Type of Company (Example: PLC – Public Limited Company)